 Washington University is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, sexual orientation, gender identity or expression, national origin, genetic information, disability, or protected veteran status.

 This position is full-time and works approximately 37.5 hours per week.
-Position is time limited with an end date of June 30, 2020.
+This is a time limited MyDay funded position through 8/31/20.

 Department Name/Job Location: